 Who: For any kiddo with pediatric disease, illness, injury, or disability.

 Other: Throw in a personal story!
 It could be an interaction you’ve had with a miracle family or previous experiences with DM.
 Why did you choose to join Dance Marathon?
 Why do you dance?

 Example Elevator Speech

 “Hello!
 I am _____ from St. Ambrose Dance Marathon.
 We are a year-long fundraiser for the University of Iowa Stead Family Children's Hospital and we also offer support for local families with kiddos that are treated there for pediatric illness, disease, injury, and disability.
-We are also SAU's largest student-run organization AND have raised over 1.5 million dollars total to fund a Child Life Resource Space, NICU equipment, and a fully inclusive playground for the UI Center for Disabilities and Development, and the Ponseti Endowment, and the General Nursing Fund.
+We are also SAU's largest student-run organization AND have raised over 1.5 million dollars total to fund a Child Life Resource Space, NICU equipment, a fully inclusive playground for the UI Center for Disabilities and Development, and the Ponseti Endowment, and the General Nursing Fund.
 At St. Ambrose, we BEElieve in the kids!”